Understanding and Estimating the Execution Time of Quantum Circuits: Results

 \subsubsection{Evaluation of the accuracy of execution times estimated by the IBM Quantum Platform}

 Given that quantum computing resources are limited and expensive, it underscores the necessity of accurately predicting the execution times of quantum circuits on quantum computers.
 The IBM Quantum Platform provides an estimation of the quantum execution time when a quantum circuit is submitted for execution.
-We first observe whether the estimtation provided by the IBM Quantum Platform meet our needs.
+It is important to note that the execution‑time estimates provided by the IBM Quantum Platform represent worst‑case values for the circuit execution itself and do not include any queueing delays.
+We first observe whether the estimtation provided by the IBM Quantum Platform meets our needs.
 When we submit a quantum circuit to a quantum computer provided by the IBM Quantum Platform for execution, we can obtain the predicted execution time of the quantum circuit by sending a GET request\footnote{https://docs.quantum.ibm.com/api/runtime/tags/jobs}.
 In this way, we recorded the estimated execution times of 192 quantum circuits executed at \texttt{ibm\_osaka} and 148 at \texttt{ibm\_kyoto}, provided by the IBM Quantum Platform.
 We then compare the estimated execution times with the actually measured execution time using the metrics described in \ref{sec:eval-metrics}.
 The results are presented in Table~\ref{tab:Evaluation of IBM Quantum Platform Prediction Results}.

-\textbf{The estimation accuracy of the IBM Quantum Platform for execution times is notably inadequate.} By observing the MSE, R-squared, and NMSE, as shown in Table~\ref{tab:Evaluation of IBM Quantum Platform Prediction Results}, we realize that the IBM Quantum Platform's predictive performance for execution times is very poor.
+\textbf{The estimation accuracy of the IBM Quantum Platform for execution times is notably inadequate.} By observing the MSE, R-squared, and NMSE, as shown in Table~\ref{tab:Evaluation of IBM Quantum Platform Prediction Results}, we realize that the IBM Quantum Platform's predictive performance for execution times is very poor, since it reports a worst case circuit execution time rather than an expected value.
 For example, the $R^2$ value is negative, indicating that the prediction results are less accurate than simply predicting the average execution time.
 This necessitates the proposal of a new approach to better estimate the execution times of quantum circuits on quantum computers.